marcinbojko/linux_mint/README.md

 ## Prerequisites

-* installed `Linux Mint` 19, 19.1, 19.2, 19.3, 64-bit, standard options with extra codecs (available as selection during install)
+* installed `Linux Mint` 19, 19.1, 19.2, 19.3 all 64-bit, standard options with extra codecs (available as selection during install)
 * access to Internet
 * `openssh-server` installed and running
 * `ansible` in version 2.9 or higher